Van Nuys Restraining Order Attorney

 Contact a Los Angeles, California, Restraining Order Attorney Today

 When the court issues a restraining order against you, you might not know what actions to take.
 First, you should not ignore the order.
-Be proactive and speak to a Los Angeles, CA, attorney about your rights and options.
+Be proactive and speak to a Van Nuys, CA, attorney about your rights and options.
 After a restraining order has been issued, breaching it is a criminal offense and can impact your rights.
 In addition to facing jail time, your gun ownership rights, child custody rights, and reputation may be in jeopardy.

 On the other hand, if you are pursuing restraining orders against another individual, a trusted California lawyer can help you follow the procedures required to get a restraining order and advocate for your rights and safety in court.